Lal-lo: Diocese of Nueva Segovia

 The evangelization cross of Lal-lo from Spanish colonial period, in front of the Nueva Segovia Church.
 The Cagayan River can be seen in the background.

 In 1595, Pope Clement VIII created the Diocese of Nueva Segovia.
 In 1596, the Dominicans accepted it as an ecclesiastical mission.
 Nueva Segovia had three churches: the cathedral that was under the secular clergy, and the parishes of Centro and Tocolona under the supervision of the Dominicans.
 Because of its distance from Manila and the constant threat of the Cagayan River's rampaging waters, however, the Diocese of Nueva Segovia was transferred to Vigan in Ilocos Sur province in 1758.
 The diocese's name went along with the transfer to Vigan and to avoid confusion, Bishop Miguel Garcia requested that Nueva Segovia and its suburbs renamed back to Lal-lo.
-The seat of the Diocese of Nueva Segovia remains in Vigan till today where is now elevated as the Archdiocese of Nueva Segovia.
+The seat of the Diocese of Nueva Segovia remains in Vigan, where it was elevated to being an archdiocese.

 The transfer affected the closure of the cathedral and the merging of the three churches into the single parish of Centro.
 The two other churches were abandoned and eventually destroyed because of neglect while the church of Centro, dedicated to Santo Domingo de Guzman (Saint Dominic), became what is now Lal-lo Church.
 The remains of three bishops are interred in the church: Bishop Miguel de Benavides who was Nueva Segovia's first bishop and later of Manila where he founded the University of Santo Tomas, Bishop Diego de Soria who was the second bishop of the diocese, and Bishop Diego Aduarte who was the sixth.

 Provincial capital

 Lal-lo remained the capital of Cagayan province until 1839 when the provincial seat of power was relocated to Tuguegarao; its transformation into the most important town in Cagayan led to the decline of Lal-lo.
 It was accepted as an ecclesiastical mission by the Dominicans in 1604, 23 years after the foundation of Lal-lo.
+In the 1818 Spanish census, Lal-lo had a large Spanish to native ratio with native families amounting to only 975 whereas Spanish-Filipino families tallied to 513 in number.